-Languages: We offer a wide range of languages for a small school.
-All students study English, either in Language & Literature or Language Acquisition.
-Students also study an additional language from the following options: Chinese (Language & Literature or Language Acquisition); or Korean, French, and German Language & Literature Additional details are available in the Language and Learning Handbook.
+IST offers a variety of language options for a small school.
+All students study English (either in Language & Literature or Language Acquisition)

+and can also study an additional language from the following options: Chinese (Language & Literature or Language Acquisition), Korean, French, or German (Language & Literature).
+More details are available in the Language and Learning Handbook.